icpc/ccs-specs/Contest_Control_System_Requirements.md

 #### Authentication Data

-If the CCS uses a login/password mechanism to enforce secure authentication, it must support account creation and password assignment by reading [accounts.json](#importing-contest-configuration).
+If the CCS uses a login/password mechanism to enforce secure authentication, it must support password assignment by reading [accounts.json](#importing-contest-configuration).
+Note that if it sues another mechanism, it should still read that file to import (team) account information.

 #### Logging Out